Summer-2026-Coding-Club/intro-to-git/README.md

 git push
 ```

 That small loop is enough to start building good habits.
+Also ask LLMs/Agents for help with git, they are great at it.

 ## Helpful links